Nico-Curti/pytrigger/README.md

                         Name of the column to use for the ordering of the results --order {ASC,DESC}, -o {ASC,DESC}
                         Order of the result
+  --limit LIMIT, -l LIMIT
-  --version, -v         Get the current version installed
+                        Maximum number of records to retrieve from the request --version, -v         Get the current version installed
 ```